WICG/attribution-reporting-api/EVENT.md

 `priority` value and generate a report.
 The other sources will not generate reports.

-- `event_report_window`: (optional) time in seconds relative to the source where event reports may be created for this source.
-Also controls the last window where reports will be sent.
+- `event_report_window`: (optional) duration in seconds relative to the source during which event reports may be created for this source.
+Also controls the last window in which reports will be sent.

 Once this header is received, the browser will proceed with [handling an